 The report suggests that most trade cost reductions are associated with paperless trade measures rather than conventional trade facilitation measures.
 Implementing both binding and non-binding WTO TFA measures could result in a 4-9% decrease in trade costs.
 In contrast, 'Digital Trade Facilitation' measures enabling the seamless electronic exchange of trade data and documents across borders could result in a reduction of about 17% in a full implementation scenario.
 For countries to reap the benefits from digital trade facilitation, the Framework Agreement on Facilitation of Cross-border Paperless Trade in Asia and the Pacific (CPTA) could support countries by providing a dedicated, inclusive and capacity-building focused intergovernmental platform.

-For more information, please visit untfsurvey.org
+For more reports, please visit untfsurvey.org